TheArkive/ahk-pi/README.md

 * WILL NOT write or remove registry entries that deal with installing or uninstalling.
 * WILL NOT run two versions of AutoHotkey side-by-side.
-* WILL NOT create a separate `.ahk2` extension or any other extension.
+* WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
 * WILL NOT automatically download new verstions.

+Some of these features may change in the future.

+One more thing this program will not do is circumvent User Account Control settings.
+If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
+I leave it to the user to decide how to manage their UAC settings.